uzabase/concurrently/README.md

     (chain xf3))
 ```

-This will return a last job-or-channel and you can get the results by calling `get-results` on the last job-or-channel.
+This will return a last job-or-channel and you can get the results by calling `get-results!!` on the last job-or-channel.

 Difference of `chain` and `pipe` is that `pipe` stops reading from an input channel if the output channel is closed,
 but `chain` never stop reading input so that data never remain in an input channel.